 - The limit does not apply in case of breach of fundamental contractual obligations.
 Fundamental contractual obligations are those obligations to understand that one Party has to grant the other Party just for meaning and purpose of this contract or those obligations whose fulfillment is essential to the proper execution of the contract and on whose fulfillment the respective other contractual partner regularly can rely on.
 In this case, the liability of the Service Provider is limited to typically predictable damage at the time of conclusion of the contract.

-- The Service Provider shall only be liable for breach of contract, if the Merchant promptly, properly and in writing submits the non-performance or poor performance to him and at the same time gives a reasonable time to remedy the breach and the breach continues after the deadline.
+- The Service Provider shall only be liable for breach of contract, if the Merchant promptly, properly and in writing or text submits the non-performance or poor performance to him and at the same time gives a reasonable time to remedy the breach and the breach continues after the deadline.

 - A legally required fault liability remains unaffected by the foregoing limitation of liability.
 The same applies to the liability of the Service Provider in case of culpable injury to life, limb or health.